 Anyone found repeatedly violating these policies will be asked to vacate the room.

-Do not cover the windows.
-For safety reasons, library staff needs to have a clear view inside the room at all times.
+- Do not cover the windows.
+For safety reasons, library staff need to have a clear view inside the room at all times.

 - First-come/first-served rooms should remain unlocked at all times.